mluukkai/WebPalvelinohjelmointi2023/english/week6.md

 end
 ```

-Implementing this functionality was easy, but does it make sence to add  the route <code>toggle_activity</code> in first place?
+Implementing this functionality was easy, but does it make sense to add  the route <code>toggle_activity</code> in first place?
 According to the RESTful ideology, it would be more orthodox to use a form to do this, through a PUT request for the path breweries/:id.
 In any case, you should avoid situations, where a resource status is changed through GET requests.
 For this reason you defined the path toggle_activity for POST requests.

 More about custom routes at http://guides.rubyonrails.org/routing.html#adding-more-restful-actions